Claude Terminal Panel

 - Fully Configurable - Customize the command, arguments, shell, and environment variables

-- Quick Actions - Restart or clear the terminal with a single click
+- Quick Actions - Restart the terminal with a single click

 Requirements